fmaguire/mag_sim_paper/manuscript.md

 We then sought to assess what the impact of a protein's predicted subcellular localisation was on its recovery and binning in MAGs.
 The MAG bins from megahit-DAS Tool assembler-binner combination were selected (as generally best performing) and ORFs predicted using prodigal [@doi:10.1186/1471-2105-11-119] as above.
-Subcellular localisations of these proteins were then predicted using PSORTb v3.0 with default parameters and the appropriate Gram setting for that bin's assigned taxa [@doi:10.1093/bioinformatics/btq249].
+Subcellular localisations of these proteins were then predicted using PSORTb v3.0 with default parameters and the appropriate Gram stain setting for that bin's assigned taxa [@doi:10.1093/bioinformatics/btq249].